jbjorge/diffx/readme-template.md

 `createState(namespace, state, options)`

-* `namespace` - a string which is used as the key when storing the state in the state tree. _The namespace must be unique_.
-* `state` - an object which contains the initial state
 * `options`- optional settings for this particular state
     * `persistent` - Persist the latest snapshot of this state and automatically use that as the initial state.
 Setting it to `false` will exclude the state from persistence, even though it is globally set to `true`